-You must have seen those squat short brushes with tightly packed bristles that is a Kabuki brush.
-They work best for buffing in powder foundation into the skin but can also be used for liquid in a pinch.
+You must have seen those squat short brushes with tightly packed bristles that are Kabuki brushes.
+They work best for buffing powder foundation into the skin but can also be used for liquid in a pinch.
 Like other brushes the, bristles may be synthetic or natural.
-However, the brushes with natural bristles pick up more product and can provide more coverage if needed.
+However, the brushes with natural bristles pick up more products and can provide more coverage if needed.
 The brush should be used in small circular motions to ensure the product is evenly distributed with no streaks on the skin.
 Kabuki brushed are best used with powder foundations for a sheer finish.
 You can try the NARS kabuki brush or the less expensive IT cosmetics Kabuki brush, both very good at what they do.

 Stippling brush/ Dual fibre brush

 This is one of the more popular foundation brushes and was made mainstream by the MAC 187 brush.
 The bristles of this type of brush are made from 2 different fibres with white longer and shorter black bristles at the base, hence the name.
 The brushes vary in size and shape but the mid-size is the most popular for the application of foundation.
 The longer thinner bristles distribute liquid foundation evenly for an airbrushed finish.
 Simply dot product lightly on your face and blend from the centre of your face outwards.
 Making sure to use circular motions so there are no harsh lines.